trigaten/Learn_Prompting/docs/reliability/intro.md

 of the previous techniques covered have to do with improving completion accuracy, and thus reliability, in particular self-consistency(@wang2022selfconsistency).
 However, there are a number of other techniques that can be used to improve reliability, beyond basic prompting strategies.

-%%LLMs|LLM%% exhibit various problems including hallucinations(@ye2022unreliability),
-flawed explanations with %%CoT|CoT prompting%% methods(@ye2022unreliability), and multiple biases including majority label bias, recency bias, and common token bias(@zhao2021calibrate).
+While %%LLMs|LLM%% display a high level of charitable reliability even in the face of actively misleading prompts(@webson2023itscomplicated), they exhibit various problems including hallucinations(@ye2022unreliability), flawed explanations with %%CoT|CoT prompting%% methods(@ye2022unreliability), and multiple biases including majority label bias, recency bias, and common token bias(@zhao2021calibrate).
 Additionally, zero-shot CoT can be particularly biased when dealing with sensitive topics (@shaikh2022second).

 Common solutions to some of these problems include calibrators to remove _a priori_ biases, and verifiers to score completions, as well as promoting diversity in completions.